ibbaa/keepitup/README.md

 ### Debug

-For the docker build you do need any Android tools.
-Simply call
+For the docker build you don't need any Android tools.
+Simply call `./docker_build.sh`.

-`./docker_build.sh`

 The output directories are the same as for the local build.

-The script works for Linux.
+The `docker_build.sh` script works for Linux.
 Docker must be installed of course.
 There is not script for Windows at the moment but it should not be difficult to create one.